LunNova/DSLStatsDocker/README.md

 **Access application**

-Connect using VNC to port 5900 (or the port you configured) to set up DSLstats.
+Connect using a VNC client (for example [VNC for Chrome](https://chrome.google.com/webstore/detail/vnc%C2%AE-viewer-for-google-ch/iabmpiboiopbgfabjmgeedhcmjenhbla?hl=en)) to port 5900 (or the port you configured) to set up DSLstats.

 **Example**
 ```